spack/spack/lib/spack/docs/packaging_guide.rst

 automatically determined.
 While this is great for bulk adding license information and is most likely correct, there are sometimes edge cases that require manual intervention.
-To determine which licenses are validated and which are not, there is the `checked_by` paramter in the license directive:
+To determine which licenses are validated and which are not, there is the `checked_by` parameter in the license directive:

 .. code-block:: python